Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 **The following variant sets cannot be exported**

-The table displays all variant sets that cannot be exported.
+The list displays all variant sets that cannot be exported.
 All fields are read-only.
-The table is only displayed when at least one variant set cannot be exported.
+The list is only displayed when at least one variant set cannot be exported.

 - *Name*
   Variant set name.